Bike California: from the High Sierra to San Francisco, from Monterey to Santa Barbara.

 Days 10 & 11: San Francisco to Monterey

 We’ll take a scenic route through San Francisco’s hilly neighborhoods—views of the city contrasting sharply with Marin County’s open vistas.
 Back toward the coast, we’ll rejoin Route 1 south of the city—a coastal section renowned for its stunning beaches and bountiful wildlife.
 We’ll skirt around Santa Cruz watching surfers tackle big waves and pedaling past the famed Natural Bridge.
-The terrain levels off slightly as we ride through farmland and Monterey, famous for Cannery Row and Fisherman’s Wharf.
+The terrain levels off slightly as we ride through farmland and Monterey, famous for Steinbeck’s Cannery Row.

 In the beautiful Big Sur region of California, we’ll see the Santa Lucia Mountains rising up to the east and a stunning shoreline to the west.
-We’ll cross hilly terrain, bike winding roads and take time to appreciate Bixby Creek Bridge, Hearst Castle and McWay Falls.
+While road damage makes through-travel impossible this year, we will take day rides in Big Sur and then be shuttled to San Simeon on the southern end of the Big Sur stretch.
 Around San Luis Obispo, the terrain levels out, the hills become gentler and eucalyptus and palm trees provide welcome shade.
 Entering Southern California, we’ll take a break from biking for a morning of surf lessons.

 Days 16-20: Southern California